numaproj/numaflow/docs/quick-start.md

 You will also need `kubectl` to manage the cluster.
 [Follow these steps to install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 In case you need a refresher, all the `kubectl` commands used in this quick start guide can be found in the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

-### Metrics Server
-Please install the metrics server if your local Kubernetes cluster does not bring it by default (e.g., Kind).
-Without the [metrics-server](https://github.com/kubernetes-sigs/metrics-server), you will not be able to see the pods in the UI.

-You can follow the [metrics-server instruction](./development/development.md#metrics-server).

 ## Installing Numaflow

 Once you have completed all the prerequisites, run the following command lines to install Numaflow and start the [Inter-Step Buffer Service](./core-concepts/inter-step-buffer-service.md) that handles communication between vertices.